One of the questions most asked at Bagua Center is, “How do I cleanse with sage, or palo santo, or frankincense?”

 In a smudging ceremony, the main tool is the sacred smudge bundle.
 Smudge bundles come in a large variety of herbs and resins, but the ones we mainly gravitate towards are White Sage, Palo Santo, Yerba Santa, and Frankincense.

 Sage or Salvia is used for deep energy cleansing.
-Due to its potent sanitizing properties, sage is excellent to dispel negative vibrations and energies from spaces and one’s auras.
+Due to its potent sanitizing properties, sage is excellent to dispel any negative vibrations and energies from a spaces and one’s auras.
 It is also ideal to use after experiencing a traumatic event or undergoing some type of drastic change, to not let the energies become stagnant or even dominant.

 Palo Santo or “holy wood” comes from a fragrant tree in South America and has been used by the natives and medicine people for energy clearing, healing and spiritual cleansing.
 Palo santo is used for healing on all levels, mostly physical and emotional.
 The smoke of palo santo is equally potent to sage but is gentler and more pleasant to the nose and lungs, thus making palo santo ideal for a daily smudging practice.